 Diets Don’t Work

-Social pressure in relation to body image, the quest for the perfect body, and the fear of gaining weight, has led people to drastic diets without considering their mental or physical health.
+Social pressure in relation to body image, the quest for the perfect body, and the fear of gaining weight, has led people to drastic diets without considering their health.

 People engage in repeated cycles of weight loss/regain, as they fall victim to the myriad of myths and fallacies surrounding weight loss.